-During the last couple of weeks, the Maintainable team has been privileged to help out with Repoze, a new open source Python project.
+During the last couple of weeks, I have been privileged to help out with Repoze, a new open source Python project.
 Repoze is “plumbing Zope into the WSGI pipeline” but also much more.

 I’m not a Zope developer but I’ve benefited from Zope indirectly in several ways.
 The most significant for me has been Supervisor, a process management system.
 It’s not part of Zope itself but it originated from a need to keep production Zope servers running smoothly.
 I started using it for other kinds of servers, and fast forward a couple of years and now I’m very involved and help develop it.

 Supervisor is interesting to many Zope outsiders.
 It might have grown out of the needs of running Zope servers, but it’s a tool that many others can benefit from using.
 I think parts of Zope itself also have similar potential for outsiders.

 Zope has been around for a long time and for many was thought to be the “killer app” for Python.
 Philip J. Eby wrote about the significance of Zope in Where Zope Leads, Python Follows.
 I’m interested in Zope not because of the application server as a whole but because it has many technologies like an object database, transactions, and object publishing that I’d like to explore.

 It seems that quite a few technologies that are gaining mindshare now through new developments have been available and stable in Zope for many years.
 As an outsider, I want to be able to consume bits of Zope technologies for other kinds of projects.